 - A. Official Name of the Board.
-The Commission adopted as the official name: Credit Union Commission. - B. Election of a Vice-Chair.
-The Commission shall elect from among its members a vice-chair to serve a one year term.
-The election shall be held at the first regular meeting of each calendar year by voice vote.
+The Commission adopted as the official name: Credit Union Commission. - B. Vice-Chair.
+The Commission Chair shall designate a member of the Commission as vice-chair.
+The vice-chair serves at the will of the Chair and performs the duties of the presiding officer in the event of an absence or disability.